-Coming into today, shares of the world's biggest maker of health care products had lost 1.55% in the past month.
-In that same time, the Medical sector lost 1.27%, while the S&P 500 lost 0.68%.
+Coming into today, shares of the world's biggest maker of health care products had gained 0.2% in the past month.
+In that same time, the Medical sector lost 2.71%, while the S&P 500 lost 0.39%.

-Investors will be hoping for strength from JNJ as it approaches its next earnings release.
-On that day, JNJ is projected to report earnings of $2 per share, which would represent a year-over-year decline of 2.44%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $20.09 billion, down 1.25% from the year-ago period.
+Wall Street will be looking for positivity from JNJ as it approaches its next earnings report date.
+In that report, analysts expect JNJ to post earnings of $1.98 per share.
+This would mark a year-over-year decline of 6.6%.
+Meanwhile, our latest consensus estimate is calling for revenue of $20.40 billion, down 1.57% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.60 per share and revenue of $81.51 billion, which would represent changes of +5.13% and -0.09%, respectively, from the prior year.
+JNJ's full-year Zacks Consensus Estimates are calling for earnings of $7.85 per share and revenue of $80.86 billion.
+These results would represent year-over-year changes of -9.56% and -1.46%, respectively.

 It is also important to note the recent changes to analyst estimates for JNJ.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-JNJ is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+JNJ is holding a Zacks Rank of #3 (Hold) right now.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 127, which puts it in the top 50% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.